Symptoms of COVID-19

 - allow ventilation in the house through opening windows;

 - put used tissues in the bin immediately and wash your hands afterwards.

-People who have tested positive (via either a PCR or lateral flow test) are now advised to isolate for five days.
+Students who have tested positive (via either a PCR or lateral flow test) are now advised to isolate for three days.
 Day 1 is the day after symptoms started or, if asymptomatic, the date the test was taken.
-The isolation period should be for a full five days, taking a lateral flow test on Day 4 and 5.
-If both of the tests are negative students may return to school on Day 6.
-If one or both of the tests are positive you should continue to isolate and test daily until you have a negative result on two consecutive days.
+The isolation period should be for a full three days.

 Parents and carers are advised to check the link for the Government's latest Covid guidance:

 A copy of the College's latest risk assessment, specifically related to ensuring a Covid secure environment, is provided below.

 If you are unsure regarding the latest guidance please email firstname.lastname@example.org.